jorgonlor/ml-evolution-fight/README.md

 # ml-evolution-fight
-The particles learn to look for food and avoid the walls using reinforcement learning and genetic algorithms.
+The particles learn to fight each other with a sting and avoid the walls using reinforcement learning and genetic algorithms.